 As you may have noticed throughout this article, Águeda isn’t just a place to visit because of its hanging umbrellas.
 To be honest, before I visited the city, I wasn’t expecting to fall in love with its charm but the truth is that Águeda and its surrounding area have amazed me!

-When you visit the Centre of Portugal, make sure to make a stop in Águeda, whether by car or train, leaving from Aveiro.
+When you visit Central Portugal, make sure to make a stop in Águeda, whether by car or train, leaving from Aveiro.

 Are you going to visit Águeda?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!